NadeemAfana/nadeemafana.github.io/_posts/archived/2024-06-07-top-sso-providers.md

 tags:
 ---

-## What are Single Sign-On (SSO) solutions?
+## What are Single Sign-On (SSO) providers?
-Single Sign-On (SSO) solutions streamline user authentication across multiple applications using a single set of credentials.
+Single Sign-On (SSO) providers streamline user authentication across multiple applications using a single set of credentials.
 This not only improves user experience but also enhances security and reduces the burden on IT teams.

 **What are SSO Benefits?**